CAKES-coding/swe574-group2/README.md

 - 🍰 E mre Çalık
 - 🍰 S emih Solmaz

+To reach our team;

--> Communicator: 🍰 Semih Solmaz
+- Communicator: 🍰 Semih Solmaz
--> Project Manager: 🍰 Can Dayan
+- Project Manager: 🍰 Can Dayan

 Our members together, form a strong and high potential team, while remembering the beauty of teamwork to accomplish high-quality deliverables.
 We aim;